BeZaBel/NeonCat/README.md

 ![](preview.png)

 ```
-Picom and GLava themes not included.
+Picom and GLava config not included.
 ```